 Fortunately, in recent years, the CRA changed its view.
-The current position is that the employee only needs to include a taxable benefit in income if either the points are converted to cash, the plan is considered to be an alternate form of remuneration or the plan is for tax-avoidance purposes.
+The current position is that where an employee collects the points, the employee only needs to include a taxable benefit in income if either the points are converted to cash, the plan is considered to be an alternate form of remuneration or the plan is for tax-avoidance purposes.
 In these cases, the taxable benefit is equal to the fair market value of the personal rewards received in the year.
-If the employer controls the points, then this benefit must be reported on a T4 information slip.
-This could occur, for example, where the points are earned on a corporate credit card.4 Here's a few examples.
+Even where a taxable benefit arises, the employer need not report the benefit on a T4 information slip.